I Saw the TV Glow: Themes

-The Pink Opaque continues the Pete & Pete effect by taking up the theme of children living in a "semi-magical, frequently scary" world unnoticed by adults.
-As the main characters lose or find themselves in the show, Owen's story becomes a demonstration of "what happens to a trans person when the world makes the prospect of transitioning too terrifying to ever look at straight-on".
-Owen and Maddy represent pre and post-realization stages of identity, mirroring Schoenbrun's own journey of self-discovery.
+According to The AV Club, Owen's story demonstrates "what happens to a trans person when the world makes the prospect of transitioning too terrifying to ever look at straight-on".
+Owen and Maddy represent pre- and post-realization stages of identity, mirroring Schoenbrun's own journey of self-discovery.
 It delves into how people perceive media differently as they grow, with changes in tone reflecting shifts in understanding, and feelings of shame and dysphoria.
 Owen experiences a sense of claustrophobia and disconnection from reality, mirroring the struggle to retain one's sense of wonder and magic in the face of adulthood.
 The film ends with Owen when the "world is content to ignore his screams that something inside of him is dying", and highlights the importance of "a little magic, borrowed from art, is one of the only ways to survive, and to remind yourself that—as the film's most haunting line reminds us—there is still time".

 The film also draws inspiration from Schoenbrun's recurring dream about the ending of Twin Peaks (1990–1991) and aims to capture a "Lynchian terror".
 Inspired by its followup Twin Peaks: The Return (2017), the film intertwines themes of TV series endings and revivals.

+The visual aesthetics were inspired by what Schoenbrun considered "to be the most beautiful films" (A.I.: Artificial Intelligence, Blade Runner, "a lot of animation" and ones that "felt like they had the audacity to paint in really vibrant, rich and heightened colors").